 To actually start your Quora account all you need is your name, an email and a password.
 You can also create an account using your Facebook, Google, or Twitter accounts.

-Adding Contacts and Following People
+2. Add Contacts and Follow People

 If any of those people are on Quora, you will be asked if you want to follow their Quora activity.
 Following people on Quora puts their Quora activity on your feed, just like on Facebook of Twitter.
-You will see the questions they ask, the answers they give and any answers from other people that they vote on.
+You will see the questions they ask, the answers they give, and any answers from other people that they vote on.

 After you have picked the people already on Quora that you want to follow, you will be asked to invite the rest of your contact list to join Quora.